jtlapp/percent-tags/docs/syntax.md

 ## Content Blocks

-A 'content block' is an ordered series of one or more lines of text.
+A 'content block' is a series of one or more lines of text.

 Each line tag occupies an entire line of text and possibly subsequent lines but doesn't contribute to the text of the content block.
 They